MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>LDAP</h3>
                         <p>by <a href="https://www.bainsight.com">BA Insight</a></p>
                         <p>The LDAP Connector enables organizations to connect to any LDAP compliant directory and index any record from it.
-Organizatins can filter to specific subsets of the directory and retrieve only specifc fields, making it simple to search for users, contract or groups stored anywhere in your directory.</p>
+Organizations can filter to specific subsets of the directory and retrieve only specific fields, making it simple to search for users, contract or groups stored anywhere in your directory.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.bainsight.com/indexing-connectors/1/"><font color="0065BA">More details</font></a>
                         </p>